drag

 A post shared by Penny Sage (@pennysage)

 Want to inject a bit of colour into your work wardrobe?
-New Zealand label Penny Sage is here to the rescue.
-With plenty of tops, skirts and dresses in a rainbow of colours to choose from, dressing for work will no longer be boring.
+New Zealand label Penny Sage should be the first place you look.
+With plenty of flattering tops, skirts and dresses in a rainbow of colours to choose from, dressing for work will no longer be boring.

 pennysage.com